 Small business deduction in provinces and territories

 All provinces and territories have a preferential tax rate on profits that qualify for the federal small business deduction or are similarly determined.
-Except for Ontario and Quebec, all provinces and territories automatically follow the federal rules with respect to the interaction of taxable capital and the small business deduction.
-Quebec and Ontario will need to make legislative changes if they decide to follow this federal change.
+Except for Ontario and Québec, all provinces and territories automatically follow the federal rules with respect to the interaction of taxable capital and the small business deduction.
+Québec and Ontario have announced they will harmonize their rules with this federal change.

 Other restrictions to claiming the small business deduction